wbcmedia/wbcmedia.github.io/draft.md

 - Diane, the fitness instructor, bursts in carrying a ghetto-blaster

-**_Diane_** : Sorry I'm late everyone.
-I had terrible trouble parking the Mini Metro.
+**_Diane_** : I came as quick as I could Candy, Oooh I had terrible trouble parking the Mini Metro.
 Anyway, I'm here now.
+Oooooh, I love your leotard, is it new?
+Where did you get it, was it from C&A

+**_Candice_** : Can we get started Diane?
+Gideon said he wanted this done as quickly as possible.

-Candy's told me all about you and asked me to go easy to start with.
-You must be Freddie, and Mrs Tripps and Mrs Buttermuffin, and the little gentlemen, Stanley and Cecil?
+**_Diane_** : Oh, of course Candy love.
+Right, let's just check everyone's ready.
+So you must be Freddie, and Mrs Buttermuffin and Mrs Tripps, and the little gentlemen, Stanley and Cecil?
 Oooh, you two really need to get some exercise clothes for next time.
 Get yourselves down to Bury Market, go and see Mandy... tell her Diane sent you, she'll sort you out.
 Right well I think we're all here, let's get warmed up shall we?

 - Diane hits play on her ghetto blaster, but all we hear is some ambient calming sounds